 How long will I HUG A TREE for?
 You decide!

 WELCOME to the #kidscareaboutclimatechange GLOBAL TREE HUG CHALLENGE!!
 What’s it all about?
 Watch this short 2 min video.
 Or watch a longer podcast interview.
 And yes, you can still UPLOAD YOUR TREE HUG PHOTO if you haven’t yet.
-Here is a video of entries for each of the 42 nations!
+Here is a video of entries for each of 43 of the 46 nations!
+Soon I will update it to add Cameroon, Finland and Japan!
+See a WORD CLOUD of why people love trees!

 Contact Marji (marjettalp@gmail.com) with questions or if you want the giant banner to visit your school!!